 If you are single, or if both you and your spouse reject the Joint-and-Survivor Payment option, no additional payments will be made after your death.
 Your Pension will be paid for your lifetime only under the Single Life Payment form with no Joint-and-Survivor reduction.

 The Fund Office will furnish you with the actual figures that apply to your case, including both the monthly benefit that would be payable under a Single Life Payment form and that payable under the Joint-and-Survivor Payment.

 If your spouse dies or if you become divorced from your spouse before pension payments begin, the Joint-and-Survivor Payment Option is cancelled and the Single Life Payment Option applies (unless a court order provides otherwise).
 In such case, your pension will then be paid to you for your life only without a Joint-and-Survivor reduction.
 However, once payment in the Joint-and-Survivor form begins, the form of payment cannot change to the Single Life Payment and the monthly amount will not be increased because of the death of your spouse or as a result of the divorce of your spouse.

 You must be married to your spouse on or before your Pension Effective Date in order to receive Joint-and-Survivor Payment.
 Additionally, you must file a copy of your marriage certificate with the Fund Office as proof that you are legally married to your spouse.
-In order for your spouse to receive a surviving spouse benefit, you must have been married for at least one year as of the earlier of your Pension Effective Date or your date of death.
+In order for your spouse to receive a surviving spouse benefit, you must have been married for at least six months as of the earlier of your Pension Effective Date or your date of death.